code-423n4/2022-06-illuminate/README.md

 Most simply described, Illuminate aggregates and wraps principal tokens with similar maturities and underlying assets into one single (meta) principal token (iPT).

+A front-end interface provides an aggregated _best rate_ by purchasing and wrapping external tokens.

-A wrapped / meta principal token (iPT) in tandem with the utilization of a YieldSpace AMM (out of scope for this audit) provide an on-chain gauruntee of the "best rate" as arbitrageurs mint & sell iPTs should any integrated protocol's principal tokens decrease in price beyond the price of the meta-PT.
+While the wrapped / meta principal token (iPT) is traded on a secondary market through a YieldSpace AMM (out of scope for this audit) providing an on-chain gauruntee of the _best rate_.

+As arbitrageurs can easily purchase external PTs -> mint & sell iPTs, variance in external principal token prices is reduced, while a secondary market for iPTs can be confident it provides the best rate and depth.

 ## Main Participant Interactions